-Jony Studios was selected because of its reputation for delivering top audio recording and production.
+Jony Studios was selected because of its reputation for delivering top content marketing services, audio recording and production.
 The recording setup allowed the host, Stephen J. Dubner to join the interview remotely and facilitated a seamless connection.
 This allowed a global conversation to happen while simultaneously recording a professional audio track for the guest.
 This shows the commitment of the Freakonomics Podcast and Jony Studios to providing high-quality content while embracing innovative solutions.

 Listeners can access this episode of the Freakonomics Podcast, featuring Jim Balsillie, on major podcast platforms, including Apple Podcasts, Spotify, or on the Freakonomics website here: